 The Friend of the Department Award is given in recognition of individuals, organizations, or businesses that have demonstrated exceptional leadership and made notable, voluntary contributions in building industry-construction education partnerships which enhance our environment; develop our faculty, staff, and students; and strengthen the Construction Management program.

-Dave Wood, Executive Director of The Beavers
+2016: Dave Woods, Executive Director of The Beavers

 2013: Mortenson Construction